by Amy Leonard-King

 You likely hear it in Yoga class almost every time you step on the mat: ‘Take a moment to set your intention’, but what does ‘setting an intention’ really mean?
 As we find ourselves at the beginning of a New Year, how is setting an intention different from setting goals and resolutions?

 The Sanskrit word ‘Sankalpa’ is where the yogic idea of ‘intention’ is derived, and when broken down is defined by: ‘kalpa’ which can translate as ‘vow’, and ‘San’ which refers to a connection with our highest truth.
 The tradition of Yoga teaches that we are already perfectly whole and complete, and that we have everything we will ever need within ourselves, it is a process of Self-realisation.
-Traditional goal-setting and resolutions usually come from a place of feeling lacking, and then dreaming up how wonderful our lives would be if we just: lost those few extra kgs, or got that next pay rise, or found true love.
-Yogic intentions however, come from a place of deep listening, realizing our hearts deepest longing rather than egoic desires, and connecting with our truth, and highest self.
+Traditional goal-setting and resolutions usually come from a place of feeling lacking, and then dreaming up how wonderful our lives would be if we just: lost those few extra kilos, or got that next pay rise, or found our 'perfect' partner.
+Yogic intentions however, come from a place of deep listening, realizing our hearts deepest longing rather than focussing on egoic desires, and connecting with our truth, our highest self.

 My teacher and founder of the Jivamukti Yoga lineage Sharon Gannon says: